FAQs

 You can Apply online at any time for enTouch Wireless service!

-After apply online, the government will verify your eligibility and begin your Lifeline and ACP service.
+After apply online, the government will verify your eligibility and begin your Lifeline service.
 Once your eligibility is verified, your enTouch Wireless service will be activated and you can start using your free monthly talk, text and data!

 What Do I Need to Apply for Lifeline Service?